 We are getting an error from trying to set the color.
 This is because the c argument in scatter() expects a list of color values, but we are providing it with categorical data from the genotype column.

-To get around the error from plt.scatter, we can instead use the seaborn package’s scatterplot() function and use the hue argument instead of c, which allows us to specify a categorical variable for coloring the points.
+To work around the error from plt.scatter, we will instead use the seaborn package’s scatterplot() function and use the hue argument instead of c, which allows us to specify a categorical variable in order to color the plot points.
 The documentation for seaborn.scatterplot() is quite extensive and can be found on their official website.

-You will notice that there are a default set of colors that will be used so we do not have to specify.
-The legend has also been plotted for us automatically!
+You will notice that there are a default set of colors that we can use, so we do not have to specify a color.
+The legend and axis labels have also been automatically plotted for us!

-import seaborn as sns# Initialize a plot with a specific sizeplt.figure(figsize=(8, 6))# Add a scatterplot layer to the plot, coloring points by genotypesns.scatterplot(data = new_metadata, x="age_in_days", y="mean_expression", hue="genotype")
+# Import libraryimport seaborn as sns# Initialize a plot with a specific sizeplt.figure(figsize = (8, 6))# Add a scatterplot layer to the plot, coloring points by genotypesns.scatterplot(data = new_metadata, x ="age_in_days", y ="mean_expression", hue ="genotype")# Render the plotplt.show()

 Figure 4: Scatterplot of age in days vs. mean expression, colored by genotype.

 seaborn is a bit more flexible than MatPlotLib and allows us to easily add more aesthetics to our plot.
-Oftentimes you will find yourself using a blend of both packages together to create the plot you want.
+You will oftentimes find yourself using a blend of both packages together to create the plot you want.

 Let’s try to have both celltype and genotype represented on the plot.
-To do this we can assign the shape argument in scatterplot() the celltype column, so that each celltype is plotted with a different shaped data point.
+We can assign the celltype column to the style argument in scatterplot(), so each celltype is plotted with a different shaped data point.

 Figure 5: Scatterplot of age in days vs. mean expression, colored by genotype and shaped by celltype.

 The data points are quite small.
-We can adjust the s (size) of the data points within the scatterplot() function.
-Since we do not want the size of the data points to be scaled according to a column in new_metadata, we can just specify a number for this argument.
+We can also adjust the s (size) of the data points within the scatterplot() function.
+Since we do not want the size of the data points to be scaled according to a column in new_metadata, we will just specify a number for this argument.

 Themes